Apollonia Kotero: Prince and Purple Rain

 When then-leader of Vanity 6, Denise "Vanity" Matthews, resigned from its membership before Prince's 1984 film Purple Rain was filmed, Kotero landed the film's female lead role.
 Vanity 6, which was renamed Apollonia 6 for the film, also featured supporting singers Brenda Bennett and Prince's then-girlfriend Susan Moonsie.
 Apollonia 6 embarked on a worldwide tour to promote their hit single "Sex Shooter".

-Kotero claims to have co-written "Manic Monday" (unverified) with Prince, which later became a worldwide hit single for The Bangles.
 Prince's song "Take Me with U" featured vocals by Kotero, with help from Lisa Coleman and Jill Jones, and it reached number 25 on the Billboard Top 40 chart in the United States.

 In 1985, Kotero left Prince's camp to appear on the series Falcon Crest, playing Apollonia, the girlfriend of the character played by Lorenzo Lamas.
 She performed several solo songs, including "Red Light Romeo", written and composed by Jon Lind.

 Later career

 In 1988, Warner Bros.
 Records released Kotero's eponymously titled first solo album, Apollonia.
 Three singles were taken from the album: "Since I Fell for You", "The Same Dream" and "Mismatch".

 She went on to appear in such films as Ministry of Vengeance (1989), Back to Back (1990), Black Magic Woman (1991), and two Italian productions: La Donna di una Sera (A Lady for a Night) (1991) and Cattive Ragazze (1992).
 She returned to television on such shows as Sliders and Air America (which co-starred Lorenzo Lamas, her former co-star in Falcon Crest), and also hosted The Jazz Channel's Latin Beat program.
 During this period an exercise video entitled Go for It was also released.
 Kotero could also be seen on E!'s Celebrity Homes, The Test, Rendezview, and MTV Cribs, with her friend Carmen Electra.

 In 2005, Kotero formed a multimedia entertainment company, Kotero Entertainment, which enlisted a number of producers to produce a children's animated television series as well as feature films.
 Kotero Entertainment also began managing young talent such as television and film star Sascha Andres and young pop singer Nikki Barreras, also known as Nikki B.

 In 2009, Kotero's vocals appeared on The Twilight Singers cover of Prince's "When Doves Cry" for Spin magazine's 25th anniversary tribute to the Purple Rain album, Purplish Rain.

 Kotero sued Prince's estate, Paisley Park Enterprises, in August 2025 over the trademark rights of her stage name Apollonia after the estate filed for the trademark and requested that the trademark Kotero obtained in 2016 be cancelled.
 Prince's estate said the name originated for a character Prince created for the film Purple Rain, and Kotero's trademark blocked them from selling merchandise using the Apollonia 6 name, and they had no intent to block her from performing under the name.
 Kotero stated that Prince encouraged her to use the name and only she had been actively using it for previous four decades.